 While the Replicated Kubernetes Appliance supports installation into existing clusters, the wide variations across Kubernetes clusters found in cloud providers and on-prem datacenters make it impossible to guarantee out-of-the-box compatibility on every Kubernetes cluster.
-As mentioned above, if you are primarily targeting existing cluster environments, consider using Replicated Ship instead.
+As mentioned above, if you are primarily targeting existing cluster environments, consider using Replicated Kots instead.
 We have a short list of Prerequisites that will evolve as more managed Kuberentes offerings are made available.

 Airgap Not Supported